 Abusive or aggressive behaviour, which threatens or causes harm to persons or property, will be dealt with in a firm and decisive manner.
-Threats may be perceived by the victim and not necessarily by the aggressor.
-Students who are responsible for this kind of serious misconduct may be reported to the police.
+Threats may be perceived by the victim even when it is not necessarily intended that way by the aggressor.
 Weapons are prohibited on the school premises and during any school sanctioned event.

 Student who are in possession of weapons will face formal suspension, confiscation of the weapon and possible referral to the police.
 Moreover, students involved in aggressive behaviour or weapons violations may also be recommended for expulsion.
-Threats of violence will be reported to the police.
+Threats of violence may be reported to the police.